Methylaluminoxane: Uses

 MAO serves multiple functions in the activation process.
 First it alkylates the metal-chloride pre-catalyst species giving Ti/Zr-methyl intermediates.
 Second, it abstracts a ligand from the methylated precatalysts, forming an electrophilic, coordinatively unsaturated catalysts that can undergo ethylene insertion.
 This activated catalyst is an ion pair between a cationic catalyst and an weakly basic MAO-derived anion.
 MAO also functions as scavenger for protic impurities.

+Previous studies

+Diverse mechanisms have been proposed for the formation of MAO and many structures as well.